SoftwareAG/cumulocity-modbus-demo/README.md

 ## Device Configuration Modbus

-Within the device management Application of Cumulocity you will find the tab "Modbus" after the device/agent was registered successfully.
+Within the device management application of Cumulocity you will find the tab "Modbus" after the device/agent was registered successfully.

 ![Device Registration](./pics/ModBus-dm.png)